cnblogs/cli/README.md

 ### Examples

-After login, it's time to enjoy cnblogs.
+It's time to enjoy cnblogs.

 Here are some simple examples: